-According to investment banking firm Berkery Noyes, this made it one of the most valuable transactions of first half 2011.
+Hearst’s U.K. division, the National Magazine Company, is officially merged with Hachette Filipacchi UK Ltd. According to investment banking firm Berkery Noyes, this was one of the most valuable transactions of first half 2011.

 Berkery Noyes data shows that while total aggregate deal value fell 38 percent to $2.2 billion from $3.5 billion in 2nd Half 2010, transaction volume remained relatively consistent, a decrease of only seven transactions compared to the 1st Half 2010.

 Veronis Suhler Stevenson (VSS) has acquired the financial software company Strata Decision Technology.
 Roughly six months ago the company turned to John Shea and Jeffrey Smith of Berkery, Noyes, & Co., to assist with an auction process.

 The pace of merger and acquisition activity in the Internet and mobile industries accelerated in the first six months of 2011 compared with the same period a year ago, according to a report from investment banking firm Berkery Noyes.

 A study released by Berkery Noyes examines the acquisition and merger tendencies of the online and mobile industry.
 Beyond a continuing increase in activity for the industry on the whole, both Google and Microsoft have been especially active in the first half of 2011.

 “From my view, sometimes something—whether it’s a joint venture or some kind of commercial relationship and not even an M&A—could be transpiring, but people who aren’t close to it and are just kind of looking in maybe think that there’s something bigger there than there really is,” said John Guzzo, a managing director at investment bank Berkery Noyes.